ElliotWhiley/Relaxatron/README.md

 # Relaxatron

-Source for an audiovisual unity scene that helps you relax.
-Developed as part of the 2016 Global Game Jam Challenge
+Source for an audiovisual scene that helps you relax.
+Developed as part of the 2016 Global Game Jam Challenge with the Unity engine.

 We have a public Trello board you can [view here](https://trello.com/b/icn1yLQg/relaxatron-roadmap)